Last updated September 9th, 2023.

 Brunei isn’t Friendly to Foreign Investors

-Brunei is also one of the hardest places to invest in Asia – especially as a foreigner.
+Brunei is also one of the most difficult places to invest in Asia – especially as a foreigner.
 Here are a few good examples.

 Foreign investors cannot own property in Brunei.
 You could not even get a long-term lease on real estate up until recently.

-Responding to poor economic conditions, the government began allowing non-citizens to lease property for a maximum term of 99 years back in August of 2017.
+The government began allowing non-citizens to lease property for a maximum term of 99 years back in 2017, and only because the economy was so bad they needed to find a way to invite more investors.

-Yet this small, practically meaningless step toward business deregulation won’t help Brunei at all.
-A leasehold extension is very unlikely to attract any significant amount of capital or foreign business.
+Yet this small, practically meaningless step toward business deregulation doesn’t help Brunei at all.
+A leasehold extension also doesn’t attract any significant amount of capital or foreign business as the government might have hoped.

 It’s too little and far too late.
-Foreign investors will flock toward better options nearby such as Malaysia where you can own land on a freehold basis.
+Foreign investors who knew better have chosen better options nearby, such as Malaysia, where you can own land on a freehold basis.
+And anyone who may still be pondering Brunei should also know it by now.

-Furthermore, Brunei doesn’t have a stock exchange either.
-The fact that you’re not able to buy equities or real estate in Brunei leaves foreign investors with just one feasible option: starting a local company.
+The fact that you cannot buy equities or real estate in Brunei leaves foreign investors with only one feasible option: starting a local company.

 Creeping Islamization and Sharia Law